 RealSteel Knives

-Our test specimen arrived impeccably sharpened and also has a very cutting-friendly blade geometry: at a With a moderate blade thickness of three millimeters, the flat grind tapers out finely.
+The Huginn’s blade features a modified Spearpoint shape, which is highly versatile.
+Our test specimen arrived impeccably sharpened and boasts a cutting-friendly blade geometry.
+With a moderate blade thickness of 3mm, the flat grind tapers out finely.

-From the factory, the Huginn is a classic one-handed knife with a thumb pin on both sides.
-In our test sample, the thumb studs were really firmly glued with screw locking and could not be unscrewed at first.
-The trick: After we had heated the threadlocker with a hairdryer for a few minutes and thus liquefied it again, we were able to remove the pins with pliers and a screwdriver.
+Out of the factory, the Huginn comes as a classic one-handed knife, equipped with thumb studs on both sides.
+Our test sample came with very firmly glued thumb studs that were initially hard to unscrew.
+After heating the threadlocker with a hairdryer, we were able to remove the pins using pliers and a screwdriver.

-For its quite decent size, the Huginn is very light: the steel liners are skeletonized and the backspacer is made of lightweight G-10.
-Due to the very slim and also flat construction results in good carrying properties.
-The Deep-Carry-Clip is mounted at the tail - with it the knife disappears almost invisibly in the trouser pocket.
+Despite its size, the Huginn is remarkably light.
+The steel liners are skeletonized, and the backspacer is made from lightweight G-10.
+Thanks to its slim and flat construction, it has excellent carrying properties.
+The Deep-Carry Clip is mounted at the tail, allowing the knife to almost disappear in your pocket.

-Due to the rear mounting, the clip can be easily moved from the right to the leftwithout leaving ugly holes in the handle.
-In combination with the slide lock, this is one of the rare knives that can really be used 100% comfortable with one hand, even by left-handers.
+Thanks to the rear mounting, the clip can easily be moved from the right to the left without leaving any unsightly holes in the handle.
+Combined with the Slide Lock, the Huginn is one of the rare knives that can be 100% comfortable to use with one hand—even for left-handed users.

-The thumb ripple on the back of the blade is positioned exactly right and also supports powerful work.
-The ribbing at the end of the handle serves as a thumb rest in the tactical Reverse grip, but is not really necessary and sometimes also somewhat annoying.
+The thumb ramp on the back of the blade is positioned just right and supports powerful work.
+The ribbing at the end of the handle also serves as a thumb rest in a tactical reverse grip, but it's not strictly necessary and may be somewhat annoying for some users.

-Despite minimal shortcomings, the Huginn is an almost perfect EDC overall.
-It really lives up to its namesake: it is very well thought out, cleanly finished and, at a prize of around 95 Euro, in no way overpriced.
+Despite minimal shortcomings, the Huginn is an almost perfect EDC knife.
+It truly lives up to its namesake—thoughtful design with excellent finishing.
+And at a price of around 95 Euro, it is definitely not overpriced.

 Previous Next